rhysd/actionlint/docs/checks.md

 combination of matrix values. actionlint checks

 - values in `exclude:` appear in `matrix:` or `include:`
-- duplicate in variations of matrix values
+- duplicate variations of matrix values

 <a name="check-webhook-events"></a>
 ## Webhook events validation